camunda/camunda-docs/docs/components/tasklist/userguide/starting-processes.md

 This feature is exclusively available on the SaaS platform.
 :::

-Tasklist offers a convenient method to initiate processes by presenting a form within an endpoint.
+Tasklist offers a convenient method to start processes with a form from a public URL.
 This functionality relies on process configuration performed in the [Web-Modeler](docs/components/modeler/web-modeler/start-public-process.md), enabling users to create and manage processes effortlessly.

-In scenarios where processes can be triggered through a form, Tasklist hosts the form on an endpoint that is accessible to all users, eliminating the need for authentication.
+In scenarios where processes can be triggered through a form, Tasklist hosts the form on a URL that is accessible to all users, eliminating the need for authentication.
 By submitting the form, the associated process is launched.
-This feature proves advantageous when you want to expose processes to users outside your organization, as it allows anyone to initiate the process.
+This feature proves advantageous when you want to expose processes to users outside your organization, as it allows anyone to start a process.

 ### Usage